 “The dirty fossil fuel party is over, now we have to clean up the mess.
 Whoever caused the biggest mess has the most responsibility.”
 Harjeet Singh, ActionAid’s global lead on climate change.

 Young people and women in the Global South, who have the least responsibility for climate change, are already living with its impacts.
-More people are going hungry as droughts, floods, sea level rise and increasingly frequent climate disasters are destroy farmland and fishing stocks.
+More people are going hungry as droughts, floods and sea level rise are destroying farmland and fishing stocks.
 Young people are migrating to urban areas, or fleeing overseas, because they see little future for themselves.
 Girls are missing school as they are forced to walk further and further to find water.
 Their voices must be heard in global demands for climate justice.

-We’ll be releasing press statements, op eds and blogs in response to the global climate strikes and the UN Climate Action Summit and UNGA in New York.
+We’ll be releasing press statements, op eds and blogs in response to major climate-related events, such as the upcoming UN Climate Conference (COP25) in Madrid (2-13 December).